Breast Cancer: Radiation Therapy

 Radiation treatment is usually started after enough time has gone by for your surgery wound to heal, often at least 2 to 3 weeks.
 EBRT is usually given once a day, 5 days a week, for a set number of weeks.
 Or you may go to the radiation center twice a day and get a larger dose of radiation over a shorter period of time.
 You will need to go to the radiation clinic every day for treatment.

 Radiation treatment is a lot like getting an X-ray, but the radiation is stronger.
 The radiation comes from a large machine.
 The machine doesn’t touch you during the treatment.
 The treatments don’t hurt and they are quick.
 The whole process will likely take less than an hour.
+The treatment may be delivered to part of the breast (around the lumpectomy area) or to the whole breast and lymph nodes.

-Some healthcare providers believe that certain things such as lotion, powder, and deodorant can interfere with EBRT.
+Some healthcare providers believe that things such as lotion, powder, and deodorant can interfere with EBRT.
 You may be asked not to use them until after treatment.

 On the day of treatment, you are carefully put into the right position.
 The radiologist may make a mold of your body.
 This can be used to support you in the exact same position every time and keep you from moving during treatment.
 You may see laser lights from the machine lined up with the marks on your skin.
 These help the therapist know you are in the right position.
 Sometimes X-rays are taken each day to make sure you are in the precise position you need to be.
 Some centers may ask you to hold your breath for a few seconds during treatment.
 Or they may use a machine that will help you be aware of your breathing pattern.
 The therapist will leave the room while the machine sends radiation to your tumor.
-During this time, he or she can see you, hear you, and talk to you.
+During this time, they can see you, hear you, and talk to you.
 When the machine sends out the radiation, you will need to be very still.

 The radiation oncologist and the radiation therapist will carefully watch the intensity and length of each radiation treatment.
 They will also check the area that is being treated.
 You will get regular physical exams and blood tests during the course of your treatments.